 The Obama administration has sharply reversed Bush's policy direction on environmental issues for the executive branch, especially with regard to climate change.
 Limited support from Congress and the public have constrained U.S. positions in international negotiations.
 Nevertheless, the U.S. rejoined the United Nations process on climate change at Copenhagen in 2007 and Cancun in 2010.
 In 2013, the United States reached an important bilateral agreement with China to limit the use of hydrofluorocarbons.
 In November 2014, it committed to reducing total U.S. carbon emissions by 26% to 28% in comparison with 2005 levels.
-Even though the United States lacks a comprehensive national carbon-pricing policy, President Obama intended to play a leading role in the U.N. conference on climate change in December 2015.
+Although the United States played a leading role in the December 2015 U.N.
+Conference on Climate Change (COP21), it still lacks a comprehensive national carbon-pricing policy.
+In his presidential campaign, Donald Trump denied the reality of human-driven climate change and vowed to abandon costly policies designed to control greenhouse gases.